Halloween: Celtic folk influence

 Throughout Ireland and Britain, especially in the Celtic-speaking regions, the household festivities included divination rituals and games intended to foretell one's future, especially regarding death and marriage.
-Apples and nuts were often used, and customs included apple bobbing, nut roasting, scrying or mirror-gazing, pouring molten lead or egg whites into water, dream interpretation, and others.
+Apples and nuts were often used, and customs included apple bobbing, nut roasting, scrying or mirror-gazing, pouring molten lead or egg whites into water, and dream interpretation, among others.
 Special bonfires were lit and there were rituals involving them.
 Their flames, smoke, and ashes were deemed to have protective and cleansing powers.
 In some places, torches lit from the bonfire were carried sunwise around homes and fields to protect them.
 It is suggested the fires were a kind of imitative or sympathetic magic – they mimicked the Sun and held back the decay and darkness of winter.
 They were also used for divination and to ward off evil spirits.
 In Scotland, these bonfires and divination games were banned by the church elders in some parishes.
 In Wales, bonfires were also lit to "prevent the souls of the dead from falling to earth".
 Later, these bonfires "kept away the devil".